Health Informatics MSc (distance learning)

 Health Informatics is one of the fastest growing areas within healthcare.
 In its simplest form, health informatics is about getting the right information to the right person at the right time.

-The Health Informatics MSc is a 3 year programme, running from September to September, and delivered by distance learning.
-It is normally completed over a period of either 3 or 4 years, but, exceptionally, may be completed over 2 years with Faculty permission.
+The Health Informatics MSc is a 2 or 3 year programme, running from September to September, and delivered by distance learning.

 Modules have a value of credits: 180 credits are required for graduation, information can be found below.